Want to stop impulse buying, save money, and build a healthy relationship with shopping? Check out my new program, Freedom From Shopping.

-When I resigned from my job in a corporate office to go to Business School, I had no idea that my spending habits would change as much as they have.
+When I quit my job to go back to school, I had NO idea my spending habits would change so much.

-I knew that I needed this money to last me for the next year and a half, as that’s how long my schooling would take to finish.
+I saved up enough money to cover my tuition and travels.
+I needed this money to last for the next year and a half, until my schooling would finish.

-I always lived within my means while I was working and thought I tried to make mindful purchases.
-However, it seemed like every week there was another excuse to shop online or head to the mall to add something new to my wardrobe.
+In the past, I usually lived within my means and tried to make mindful purchases.
+However, it seemed like every week there was another excuse to shop online and buy new stuff for my wardrobe.

 Half-off those designer shoes? –Sold.

 Zara is having a sale? –Don’t mind if I do.

 Free shipping on every order, plus receive an additional discount off sale merchandise? –You don’t have to tell me twice!

 It was an addiction and I couldn’t control myself.

 I absolutely loved the feeling of buying something new.
 Having a new work outfit or a new dress to wear out with friends gave me such a high.
 It was a temporary source of happiness and I felt richer than I actually was.

 But that’s exactly what it was – I was creating a false sense of wealth that came through cheap and easy consumption.